 We look at the list of customers who have placed bids once the bidding cycle has closed and offer the property to the first eligible person with the earliest registration or effective date who qualifies for the offer.

 How will I know if I have been successful?
 Back to top

-If you are successful, we will contact you once the bidding cycle has closed to check your circumstances are still the same as stated on your application form correct and then offer you the property if you are still eligible and qualify for the offer.
-We will also do an affordability check to ensure you are able to afford the rent.
+If you are successful, we will contact you once the bidding cycle has closed to check your circumstances are still the same as stated on your application form.
+If you are still eligible and qualify for the offer, we will provisionally offer you the property.
+We will then also do an affordability check to ensure you are able to afford the rent and costs of the property.
 You will not be considered for any other properties until you have made a decision on the offer.
 It is important that you keep your telephone contact details up to date.
 If you do not respond to us or cannot make yourself available to attend a viewing we will move on to the next customer.